luisaveiro/docker-vuejs-template/README.md

 **[Solution]** re-run `docker-compose up` to have everything running again.

+<b>3.
+Hot-Reloading with vue-cli-service serve is slow.</b>

+This is caused by the host-container file system configuration.
+[Docker documentation](https://docs.docker.com/docker-for-mac/osxfs-caching/#performance-implications-of-host-container-file-system-consistency) provides information on Docker implementations of volume mount.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE) for more information.